-Technical Ceramics designs and manufactures advanced ceramic components to meet the stringent requirements of the glass manufacturing market.
-Using our in-depth materials expertise and applications experience, we solve the technical challenge which our customers face in the glass market every day.
+Technical Ceramics has decades of industry experience of designing and manufacturing advanced ceramic components to meet the stringent requirements and continuous production demands of the glass manufacturing market.
+Using our in-depth materials expertise and applications experience, we solve the technical challenge which our customers face in the glass market and have built our processes and supply chain around the reliability and responsiveness that glass manufacturers depend on.

 Fused silica rollers for tempering and conveyance systems